 Students will learn about law practice in Europe through observation and instruction.
-This seminar consists of a two-day boot camp, placement in an internship in a European law firm, company, or legal institution for five weeks prior to the Salzburg Summer Program, and weekly online or telephonic conferences during the course of the internship.
+This seminar consists of a two-day boot camp, placement in an internship in a European law firm, company, or legal institution for six weeks prior to the Salzburg Summer Program, and regular online or telephonic conferences during the course of the internship.
 Students will be required to keep a reflective journal and write periodic reflective essays.
-The Associate Dean for Experiential Learning and the Director of Graduate and International Programs will help students find an appropriate placement, and must approve each student's registration.
+The Assistant Dean for Graduate and International Programs secures the internship placements for the students.

 Contact the Summer Abroad Program office